Betsy Boze: Fund development

+Through fundraising, Boze secured over $100 million in grants, federal earmarks and personal and corporate contributions for her institutions.

+Boze tripled the endowment at both Kent State University and at the College of the Bahamas by securing two dozen endowed scholarships to support student access and success.
+In addition to construction projects at the College of The Bahamas, public, private and foundation funds were developed for a new 45000 sqft science building at Kent State University Stark designed to LEED Green Gold standards.

+Senior Administrative Positions

 Boze was the inaugural dean of the College of Business at The University of Texas at Brownsville and served as assistant to the president while an American Council on Education Fellow at Tulane University.
 She served as the chief academic officer of The University of Texas System "UT TeleCampus" MBA Online and held a Research Faculty appointment at Texas A&M University, where she was co-director of the Texas Ports & Waterways.

-Early academic appointments

-She has held full-time faculty and administrative positions at St. Bonaventure University, University of Maryland University College (Japan, Germany and Italy), Centenary College of Louisiana and The University of Alaska Anchorage, where she was department chair of business administration and Faculty Senate president.
-In addition, she was a visiting faculty member at Portland State University in Khabarovsk [Хаба́ровск] in the former Soviet Union.
+Boze has also held full-time faculty and administrative positions at St. Bonaventure University, University of Maryland University College in Japan, Germany, and Italy, Centenary College of Louisiana, and The University of Alaska Anchorage, where she was department chair of business administration and Faculty Senate president.
+In addition, Boze was a visiting faculty member at Portland State University in Khabarovsk [Хаба́ровск] in the former Soviet Union.